A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Conclusion

 \section{Conclusion}

-In this paper, we proposed a simple yet effective algorithm pDCA for solving a class of important nonsmooth DC programs in the form of \eqref{eq:dc_general}.
-Benefiting from the tiny random perturbations at each iteration, the active gradient of the concave component is a singleton almost surely.
-This allows pDCA to solve a single strongly convex subproblem for updating the current solution in each iteration with comparable per-iteration computational cost to DCA.
-Importantly, under practical assumptions, we prove that every accumulation point of the sequence generated by pDCA is a d-stationary point to the nonsmooth DC program \eqref{eq:dc_general} almost surely.
-The efficiency of pDCA for computing d-stationary points has been demonstrated numerically.
-Currently, it is not clear to us whether we can get almost surely sequential convergence of the sequence generated by pDCA to a d-stationary point of \eqref{eq:dc_general} under practical assumptions.
-We leave this as our future research topic.
+In this paper, we proposed a simple yet effective algorithm called perturbed DCA for computing d-stationary points of nonsmooth DC programs in the form of \eqref{eq:dc_general}.
+Benefiting from the tiny random perturbations at each iteration, the active gradient set of the concave component is a singleton almost surely.
+This allows perturbed DCA to solve a single strongly convex subproblem for updating the current solution in each iteration with comparable per-iteration computational cost to DCA. {We further introduced a hybrid variant of perturbed DCA that independently samples the perturbation radius and direction with a safeguard using a proximal DCA step.
+Under some practical assumptions}, every accumulation point of the sequence generated by the (hybrid) perturbed DCA is a d-stationary point of the nonsmooth DC program \eqref{eq:dc_general} almost surely.
+The efficiency of the proposed methods for computing d-stationary points has been demonstrated numerically.
+Whether the entire sequence generated by perturbed DCA or hybrid perturbed DCA converges almost surely to a d-stationary point under practical assumptions remains an open question, which we leave for future work.